 Technology

 Technology is another key driver of manufacturing digital transformation.
 Software and technology enables manufacturing companies to digitize their processes, collect and analyze data.
+Having access to big data in manufacturing is getting more importnat.
 From here, they can leverage this data to optimize their operations and drive business growth.
 Here are some of the ways in which technology is driving manufacturing digital transformation:

 Internet of Things (IoT):